- About the Major

 Please print out the “Four-Year Academic Plan” and “Four-Year Plan Worksheet.”
 Use the “Four-Year Academic Plan” as a guide to help you see what requirements you need to meet and when you can plan on meeting them.
 The four-year plan presented here is just an example.
 You should individualize your four-year plan based on your interests.
 Write in your potential classes on the "Four-Year Plan Worksheet" so that you can see them in a semester-by-semester layout.

 Turn this sheet in to your JOUR200U professor and make sure to include your name, phone number and e-mail address.
 You will be contacted by a journalism advisor once your four-year plan has been reviewed.
-If you have any questions, contact the Journalism Student Services Office at 301-405-2399.
-We strongly encourage you to fill out the four-year plan on your own, without the help of an academic advisor.
-Your four-year plan will not be graded based on accuracy.
-An advisor will e-mail you feedback and you can correct your four-year plan if you would like.
+You must fill out the four-year plan on your own, without the help of an academic advisor.
+Your four-year plan WILL NOT be graded based on accuracy.
+An advisor will e-mail you feedback after your plan has been reviewed, at which point you can correct your four-year plan if you would like.
 However, you are not required to re-submit a revised four-year plan to your instructor or to an advisor.